- Applicability

 - Definitions

-- ‘Built-upon area’ means impervious surface or partially impervious surface that significantly reduces and prevents natural infiltration of water into the soil.
+- ‘Built-upon area’ means impervious surface and partially impervious surface to the extent that the partially impervious surface does not allow water to infiltrate through the surface and into the subsoil.
 ‘Existing Built-Upon Area’ means built-upon area or impervious surface area that existed on a site prior to May 1, 2001.
-Built-upon area includes but is not limited to roofs, patios, balconies, decks, streets, parking areas, driveways, sidewalks and any concrete, stone, brick, asphalt or compacted gravel surfaces.
-The effective impervious coverage for certain surfaces listed below are as follows:
+The effective built-upon area for certain surfaces listed below are as follows:

 - ‘Common Plan of Development’ means a site where multiple separate and distinct development activities may be taking place at different times on different schedules but governed by a single development plan regardless of ownership of the parcels.
 Information that may be used to determine a ‘common plan of development’ include plats, blueprints, marketing plans, contracts, building permits, public notices or hearings, zoning requests, and infrastructure development plans.